mozilla-services/docs/source/storage/apis-1.5.rst

     - **application/json**: the output is a JSON list of the request records, as either string ids or full JSON objects.
-    - **application/newlines**: the output contains each record on a separate line, as either a string id or a full JSON object.
+    - **application/newlines**: the output contains each individual record followed by a newline, as either a string id or a full JSON object.

     Potential HTTP error responses include: